azukaar/Cosmos-Server/readme.md

 Cosmos is using the Apache 2.0 Licence with the Commons Clause 1.0.
 This is a common clause among open source infrastructure software, such as databases, reverse proxies, etc...

-The TL;DR is: You can use it freely.
+TL;DR: You can use it freely.
 You can also fork it and redistribute it, But you are not allowed to sell it, a derivative or to sell a service based on it (ex.
 SaaS or PaaS).

 Note that **you are allowed** to use it to host a monetized business website, a blog etc... as long as your business does not involve selling Cosmos or its features.